debugacademy/debugacademy-git/git_assignment.md

 ### Make your first commit
 Git is great for keeping the history of all edits on files.
 Let's try it out by editing the file you're reading right now!

-Fill in your name after this colon: [right here]
+Fill in your name after this colon: Kevin E. Post

-Optionally, write the company you are representing, if any: [right here]
+Optionally, write the company you are representing, if any: N/A

 Check the appropriate boxes as they apply to you or the company you represent:
-[ ] Interested in hearing about upcoming Debug Academy classes
+[X] Interested in hearing about upcoming Debug Academy classes
 [ ] Interested in hiring Drupal developers
 [ ] Interested in discussing something else with Debug Academy
 [ ] None of the above